X16Community/x16-smc-bootloader/README.md

 - the SMC is replaced by a new chip, or
 - the SMC has been corrupted and needs to be reinstalled.

-## In-System Update of the Bootloader
+## Updating the Bootloader from the Commander X16

-If you already have a functioning system, it is possible to do an in-system update of the bootloader without an external programmer.
+If you already have a functioning system, it is possible to update the bootloader from Commander X16 without an external programmer.

 Instructions on how to do that are found [here](https://github.com/X16Community/x16-smc/blob/main/doc/smc-bootloader-tools.md).